Welcome to the Fox Island Museum!

 - 250th Anniversary of the USA

 Be sure to stop by and see our new display in the lobby which will be changed every month or so during 2026 as we celebrate the 250th Anniversary of the USA.
-Work is in progress for other displays related to the anniversary.
+We also have 3 displays highlighting Fox Island Through The Ages.
 While you’re there check out all the work that was done while the museum was closed in January.

 - Please Plan On Joining Us For Our 2nd Presentation in the American Indian Lecture Series